Read why it is necessary to soak beans before you cook them so that you can avail their full benefits without any side effects.

 Is Soaking Beans Necessary?

-A few days back, while conversing with few family members there came up the topic of cooking and thus soaking beans.
+A few days back, while conversing with a few family members there came up the topic of cooking and thus soaking beans.
 It was like while making kidney beans, chickpeas, etc, some planning is required in terms of soaking these for at least 4 to 5 hours if not more.
-Then one of my relatives countered it by saying that these can be cooked directly also without soaking, just that it would require little more time, but results would be perfect.
+Then one of my relatives countered it by saying that these can be cooked directly also without soaking, just that it would require a little more time, but results would be perfect.
 Seeing this mindset I thought it deserves a post and here it is.

 Before going into the reasons as to why or why not beans should be soaked, let us first understand what beans are.